Mikhail Koklyaev, arguably the only man on the planet who is world class in all these sports

 No, not at all.
 They are all weight class sports, like boxing or martial arts, so it doesn’t matter what weight you are, you will fit into one of the categories.
 As an example, in weightlifting the women’s categories start at under 48kg, and the men’s start at under 56kg.

 Strongman is a bit different.
 It used to be that competitions were just ‘open’, i.e. no weight classes.
 However weight classes such as under 105kg and under 90kg have been introduced, giving the lighter guys a chance to be competitive.
-Strongwoman still tends to be ‘open’ but there have been under 75kg competitions and FK.UK went even further by introducing weight classes of under 61kg and 61kg and over for women (similar to the lightweight/heavyweight split in rowing).
+Strongwoman still tends to be ‘open’ but there have been under 75kg competitions [Another update: these days you’ll find weight classes in strongwoman too; a popular split is -63kg, -75kg and Open].

 How do you learn these sports?